tianyuG/bitraede/macos/README.md

 For `.app` files [^5] in `applications`, they will be copied to `/Applications`.
 Elevated permission is required.
 If the `.app` file happens to be custom installers (usually the installers have the `.pkg` extension), do not leave them in this folder.
 Instead, please write a shell script for them.

 A special case for the `.app` installers is macOS installation file.
 For macOS installer, please leave it in the `system` folder.
 If a macOS installer file is found, this script will attempt to upgrade OS X/macOS currently installed on the target computer to the version contained in the installer.
+By utilising this option, you agree to Apple Inc.'s Software License Agreements [^6] for that specific version of OS X/macOS.
 Elevated permission is required.

-If there is a file named `CHECK_UPDATE` in `system`, this script will attempt to update the current system.
+If the file named `CHECK_UPDATE` is copied from the root folder to `system` folder, this script will attempt to update the current system.
 The major system version will remain the same (for example, if the target Mac has OS X 10.11.1, it will update to 10.11.6 instead of the latest stable version of macOS).
 It will also attempt to update certain included Apple software (for example, Digital Camera RAW Compatibility Update).
 This option will be ignored if a macOS installer file is found in `system`; otherwise, if `CHECK_UPDATE` is present, elevated permission is required.

 You can also leave shell scripts in the `scripts` folder.
 As mentioned before, `bitraede.command` shall not be executed with elevated permission; you should elevate permission only for commands that really need it in the shell script (by using `sudo`, for example).
 Shell scripts should use `.sh` or `.command` file extension and they should be executable.